 An Italian itinerary should include the ‘Eternal City’ – Rome.
 Must-see attractions in Rome are the Colosseum, St Peter’s Basilica, the Spanish Steps, the Imperial Forum, Trevi Fountain and the magnificent Piazzas Navona and del Popolo.

-One of the most spectacular regions in Italy is the Amalfi Coast, and we truly believe that the best way to visit the coastline is on your own private luxury yacht.
-Mediterranean yacht charter in the Amalfi Coast will allow you to stop off at each town as you wish.
-Bespoke Yacht Charter’s suggestions of ‘must-do’s’ for the Amalfi Coast:
+One of the most spectacular regions in Italy is the Amalfi Coast, and sailing here allows you to stop off at each town as you wish.
+Suggestions of ‘must-do’s’ for the Amalfi Coast:

 - Sip limoncello at sunset in Sorrento.

-- Enjoy the natural beauty of Amalfi tucked beneath craggy cliffs and ensure you visit the Cathedral to see the bronze statue of the town’s patron saint, Saint Andrew, that was crafted by a pupil of Michaelangelo.
+- Enjoy the natural beauty of Amalfi tucked beneath craggy cliffs and ensure you visit the Cathedral to see the bronze statue of the town’s patron saint, Saint Andrew.
+It was crafted by a pupil of Michaelangelo.

 - Stroll the cliffside gardens of Villa Cimbrone and Villa Rufolo in Ravello.

-- Go shopping in beautiful Positano for leather sandals, before dining at La Sponda Ristorante and finishing with a glass of champagne at Franco’s Bar, newly opened in July with a breathtaking yellow ceramic fountain and ocean views.
+- Go shopping in beautiful Positano for leather sandals, before dining at La Sponda Ristorante and finishing with a glass of champagne at Franco’s Bar.

 Greece has been a media and financial news breaker for a while!
 However the country retains a strong influence on yacht charters with a pleasant climate, scenic islands with stunning beaches and white-washed villages and anchorages in sparkling seas attracting many visitors.